-Medicinal herbs for migraines relief can be of great help to alleviate the pain of migraine headache as they work towards reducing the frequency and severity of migraines.
+Medicinal herbs for migraines relief can be of great help to alleviate the associated pain as they work towards reducing the frequency and severity of migraines.

-Herbal migraine remedies at its best focuses on the cause of migraine and the long-term improvement of your health; as opposed to merely reducing the pain when you do get a migraine.
+Most herbal migraine remedies focus on the cause of it and the long-term improvement of a person’s health and not merely reducing the pain due to migraine.

-Most herbal supplements for migraine combine with minerals and vitamins that come together to reduce the incidence and severity of this debilitating condition.
+Medicinal herbs for migraine are often combined with minerals and vitamins as a holistic approach to reduce the incidence and severity of this debilitating condition.